pageboard/pagecut/README.md

 ### Properties

+- tag
-- tag: the component tag name.
+  the component tag name.
   Preferably custom, but does not need web components to work.
+- name
-- name: the component name as seen by ProseMirror
+  the component name as seen by ProseMirror.
+- dataSpec
-- attrs: an object mapping attributes with default values, tells ProseMirror what must be stored on the component.
+  an object mapping attributes with default values, tells ProseMirror what must be stored on the component.
-  Attributes are typically merged in the DOM instance of the component.
+  Data values are typically merged in the DOM instance of the component.
+- contentSpec
-- contents: an object mapping content node names to ProseMirror schemaSpec
+  an object mapping content node names to ProseMirror schemaSpec.

 ### Methods

+- init(pm)
+  called after pm initialization.
+Optional.
+- from(dom)
-- from(dom): returns attributes from a given DOM component node
+  returns block's data from a given DOM Node for edition.
+- to(data, content?)
+  returns DOM for edition from a block's data, optionally with some content.
-- to(attrs): returns a DOM component instance given a set of attributes Nodes with editable content must have a unique `coed-name` attribute.
+  Nodes with editable content must have a `coed-name` attribute.
-- init(pm): optional method that is called after pm initialization

-Content nodes are entirely handled by ProseMirror - those two methods do not deal with them at all.
+- input(dom)
+  returns block's data from input DOM, and adds `coed-name` attributes to that input DOM.
+Optional.
+- output(data, content?)
+  returns DOM for publication from block's data, optionally with some content.
+  If defined, `pm.output()` calls this method instead of `to`.

 A selected component gets a "focused" class.